opnsense

 Prerequisites:

-in your repository with the specific information for your installation.
+You must prepare the folder secrets in your repository with the specific information for your installation.
 (Private CA, passwords...)

 Set root password